 Balance of Payments = Balance of current account + Balance of capital account + Balance of financial account + Balancing Item

-BoP surplus means that exports are more than imports while a BoP deficit is indicative of imports being more than exports.
+BoP surplus means that exports are more than imports.
+In contrast, a BoP deficit is indicative of imports being more than exports.

 This completes the topic of Balance of Payments formula.
 For more such formulas and concepts on Economics for Class 12, stay tuned to BYJU’S.